 He needs to take on his responsibility.
 If he said his course was in English, it will be in damn English.
-Do what you say damnit.
+Do what you say damn it.

 In addition, I understand that the things making me unhappy can seem a bit futile and easily put aside, but I find it hard to push it away really.
-I understood the fact that I sound like the grumpy/overstressed student and I feel like it has pushed away many other exchange students.
+I understand the fact that I sound like the grumpy/overstressed student and I feel like it has pushed away many other exchange students.
 Or if it has not, I receive bitter comments about the subject of my worries, and it doesn’t make things better.

 I want to let go but I am not here to not completely care either.
 I can’t be completely detached because I still need to pass these courses.
 The other exchange students can allow themselves to fail their 3 courses, but I need to pass 8 to validate this semester.
 And I can’t remove this out of my mind when I am told that I worry for nothing and am basically ruining everyone’s mind.
 What I do now is that I shut up and go on living my life on my own, but I’m just eating up the anxiety and I let it flourish inside of me.
 I just end up feeling sick, tired and not amused.

 Putting things and ideas into words is good for the mind, so I’ll really try my best to keep my rants and my negative impressions onto this blog.

 My, it is complicated.
 I receive sweet words and support but I can’t help brushing them away like if I didn’t deserve it.